Dodgers Vs. Brewers Prediction, Odds, Pick

 The Los Angeles Dodgers take on the Milwaukee Brewers.
 Check out our MLB odds series for our Dodgers Brewers prediction and pick.

-Julio Urias goes to the mound for the Dodgers, while Freddy Peralta gets the start for the Brewers.
+Tony Gonsolin goes to the hill for the Dodgers, while Eric Lauer gets the starting assignment for the Brewers.

-Julio Urias is on a roll.
-He has a 2.49 ERA and is making the case that he is the best starting pitcher on the Dodger staff.
-Tony Gonsolin has an argument to make, but if you were to guess which man will get the ball in Game 1 of the playoffs, it has to be Urias if you’re Dave Roberts.
-Urias is a horse.
-He’s healthy, and he has shown in prior postseasons that he is up to the challenge.
-He had very bad start against the Cubs on July 10, his only bad start in a month and a half — he produced a brilliant month of June in which he pitched to a 2.20 ERA — and has responded to that one clunker with a steady stream of excellence.
-In his last five starts since he stepped on a rake versus the Cubs, Urias has pitched 33 innings and allowed just four runs.
-In his two August starts, Urias has pitched 13 innings and allowed only one run.
-He is locked in.
+Tony Gonsolin had those three bumpy, rocky starts after the All-Star break, and everyone wondered if he was going to turn into a pumpkin after his sensational first half.
+His ERA rose from 1.62 to 2.41 in the span of three starts.
+The noise got loud.
+The doubters became vocal.
+Would Gonsolin bounce back or fail to handle the pressure?
+He has offered a sterling response in the month of August.
+Gonsolin has pitched 11 2/3 innings in two starts and allowed only one run.
+Yep, he still hasn’t lost his winning edge.
+That ugly three-start sequence can reasonably be seen as an aberration and a normal slump which happens to every MLB player over the course of a long season.
+It was not an indicator of how Gonsolin will perform on a regular basis.
+This is very reassuring news for a Dodger team which knows it won’t have Walker Buehler in the rotation this October.
+Gonsolin needs to join Julio Urias as an anchor for the Dodger rotation.

-Freddy Peralta was out for more than two months with an injury.
-He was placed on the shelf after a May 22 start against the Nationals in which he allowed five runs in three innings.
-He rejoined the rotation on Aug.
-3 and gave up two runs in an abbreviated (3 2/3-inning) outing versus the Pirates.
-He then went five innings on Aug.
-9 and gave up two runs in a win over the Rays.
-Peralta, having pitched just 8 2/3 innings since his return to the team, has not pitched long enough to offer a strong indication of how well he will perform.
-The Brewers, trailing the Cardinals in the National League Central race, will need Peralta to be a stabilizing presence in the starting rotation over the next month and a half.
+Eric Lauer endured a very rough month of June, posting a 6.83 ERA in that month.
+He rebounded in July by producing a 2.96 ERA.
+In August, he has remained solid for Milwaukee, throwing 13 innings and allowing only four runs.
+The Brewers’ starting pitching is not failing them.
+The bullpen has been wobbly in recent weeks, and the team has had a problem for most of the season hitting with runners in scoring position.
+If Lauer continues to deliver his current level of performance for the rest of the season, the Brewers will definitely take it.

 Courtesy of FanDuel, here are the Dodgers-Brewers MLB odds.